 [catlist id=42 dateformat="l F dS, Y"] would display the date as "Monday January 21st, 2013".
 Check http://codex.wordpress.org/Formatting_Date_and_Time for more options to display date.

-excerpt - Display the post's excerpt.
+excerpt - Display a plain text excerpt of the post.
 Default is 'no', use

 excerpt_size - Set the number of words to display from the excerpt.
 Default is 55.
 Eg:

 yes to strip the excerpt's HTML tags.
 If the excerpt is auto generated by the plugin, the HTML tags will be stripped, and you should use

 excerpt_strip=no to see the excerpt with HTML formatting.

 title_limit - Set the limit of characters for the title.
 Ex: